man and woman sitting on bench facing sea

 smiling woman

-These sessions provide space to think, process, and adjust — while developing the skills and resilience to keep going.
+These sessions give you space to think, process, and adjust, while building the skills and resilience to keep going.
+Support is available for the whole family together, or for you alone.

 people standing on shore during golden hour